 Stephen Chivers acquired a small freehold farm in Histon, Cambridgeshire in 1806.
-His son, John, had served an apprenticeship to a fruit grower, and began to cultivate fruit on the estate.
+His son, John Chivers, served an apprenticeship to a fruit grower and began to cultivate fruit on the estate.
 However the journey to market in London took fifty hours.

 Fruit was also sold at a depot in Bradford, Yorkshire.
 There it was discovered that much of their crop was being purchased by jam-makers.
 The family decided to cut out the middleman, and manufacture jam for themselves.

 John’s son Stephen Chivers (1824 – 1907) made jam in a small barn on the family estate from 1873.
 The recipe came from a relative who was a chef at Pembroke College, Cambridge.

 Two years later a factory was built on land adjoining the village railway station.
 The factory had doubled in size by 1889.
 The firm competed on quality rather than on price.

 Marmalade, custard powder and table jellies were produced from the 1880s.
 Lemon curd and custard powder had been added to production by the end of the century, allowing for year round employment of staff.